 - 36.1 Unless otherwise directed by the Race Director, all cars will assemble in grid order prior to the start of the race on the false grid.
 At the completion of the preceding session and at the direction of the grid marshals, all cars will be released on their formation lap.
 All cars must remain in grid order during the formation lap.
 No overtaking is permitted unless a car, spins, become disabled, cannot keep the pace or otherwise falls out of position. - 36.2 Any car which does not complete a formation lap and reach the grid in proper position under its own power will not be permitted to start the race from the starting grid and must start the race, if able, from the pit lane. - 36.3 At the completion of the formation lap all cars will assemble on the starting grid in their designated spaces. - The starting light sequence will consist of five red lights.
 As soon as all cars are properly assembled on the grid the red start light sequence will begin.
 The five second light will appear followed by the four, three, two and one second lights.
-At any time after the one second light appears, the race will start by extinguishing all red lights. - 36.4 Any driver in need of assistance once the red light sequence has started, must raise his arm.
-The starting light sequence will stop and the yellow lights will flash indicating a delayed start.
+At any time after the one second light illuminates, the race will start by extinguishing all red lights.
+When the red lights are extinguished, the race time clock shall start and run continuously until the expiration of the race time, unless otherwise directed by the Race Director.
+On an aborted start the race clock will start when the green lights that signify a rolling start come on and continue to run until race time expires. - 36.4 Any driver in need of assistance once the red light sequence has started, must raise his arm.
+The starting light sequence will stop and the yellow lights will flash indicating an aborted start.
 Green lights will indicate a rolling start and the beginning of a pace lap, When the remainder of the cars able to do so have left the grid, marshals will be instructed to move the car into the pit lane. - 36.5 The remaining cars able to continue will commence a pace lap, under yellow flag conditions, led by the pace car.
-All cars will remain in grid order and form up for a 2 x 2 rolling start. - 36.6 False Start infractions will be penalized per Article 15.1.c and 15.3. - 36.7 A False Start occurs when a competitor is: - a) Is in the wrong position for the start (as described above) - b) Moves forward from the prescribed position before the start signal is given - c) Is moving when the start signal is given during a standing start - d) Accelerates early or unevenly during a rolling start or fails to maintain the prescribed formation order.
+All cars will remain in grid order and form up for a 2 x 2 rolling start.

+- 36.6 False Start infractions will be penalized per Article 15.1.c and 15.3. - 36.7 A False Start occurs when a competitor: - a) Is in the wrong position for the start (as described above) - b) Moves forward from the prescribed position before the start signal is given - c) Is moving when the start signal is given during a standing start - d) Accelerates early or unevenly during a rolling start or fails to maintain the prescribed formation order.
 (As described in the relevant sporting or supplementary regulations, or as specified by the Race Director or Clerk of the Course). - 36.8 The Official Starter shall always be a Judge of Fact under the code of starts and re-starts, but may be overruled by the Stewards.
 Stewards may use any video or electronic means to assist in any false start penalties.
 A breach of the provisions of the Code or these Sporting Regulations may result in the exclusion of the car and driver concerned from the Event.